amimbs/react-weather-app-client/README.md

 - :heavy_check_mark: add user authorization
 - :heavy_check_mark: style the forms
 - :heavy_check_mark: user can add a city as their default forecast
+- :heavy_check_mark:add current weather hook
+- :heavy_check_mark:switch https://www.weatherapi.com/ for current weathr hook
+- :heavy_check_mark:select a better hook for the 5 day forecast (?)
+- :heavy_check_mark:after consideration switched back to openweatherapi
+- :heavy_check_mark:add JWT for user authorization
+- :heavy_check_mark:how to create authorized protected routes only for the user?
+- :heavy_check_mark:store favorites in the backend
+- :heavy_check_mark:front end should store userid, store a city as default, reponse should have userid and default locaiton

 ## Tools Used
 - React